 Organizations with high rates of leadership and personnel turnover are often challenged with developing effective leader handoff mechanisms that optimize continuity of best practices in the organizations and sustainment of operating effectiveness.
 Loss of vital and necessary institutional knowledge is one of the critical casualties of ineffective organizational systems and cultures.
-As critical to sustaining a mission capable leadership under conditions of dynamic staff turnover is individual and collective agility of all staff to compensate for leadership voids as they occur…and some voids may develop not just from a vacancy developing but from less than capable incumbents.
+As critical to sustaining a mission capable leadership under conditions of dynamic staff turnover is individual and collective ability of all staff to compensate for leadership voids as they occur…and some voids may develop not just from a vacancy developing but from less than capable incumbents.

-Clearly, in an organizational environment where an extremis turnover mode is a potential and even in the most stable mode an assured 25%-33% personnel turnover may be anticipated annually for leaders and subordinate employees survival may mean an effective leader turnover system.
+Clearly, in an organizational environment where an extremis turnover mode is a potential and even in the most stable mode an assured 25%-33% personnel turnover may be anticipated annually for leaders and subordinate employees, survival may mean an effective leader turnover system.
 The luxury of not preparing for the worst is non-existent.
-Organizations that fail to develop effective leader continuity capabilities will very likely perform poorly or fail even in the most stable personnel environments.
+Organizations that fail to develop effective leader continuity capabilities will very likely perform poorly or fail, even in the most stable personnel environments.

 The Army is an organization that exists in such a dynamic Leader environment.
 While the Army’s organizational inventory includes small to large organizations designed to prosecute combat operations that at first glance may not seem to have parallels in the civilian organizational inventory, in fact there are many parallels.
 The Army also maintains many organizations that have comparable type organizations in the civilian market place.
 All types of Army organization with exception of those staffed primarily by Army civil service career employees experience regular and substantial annual turnover in their uniformed staff.
 This is a feature of several vital Army military personnel parallel systems in constant play.

 In such a construct, in leader roles, particularly to assure continuity and mission capability, a culture, supported by leader training and development systems, of optimizing subordinate ability as seamlessly as possible to assume the next up role is of critical importance.
 Such ability to “fall in” almost immediately on a superior’s role has proven again and again vital to sustaining organizational mission effectiveness as relatively large annual personnel turnover at all levels occurs.
-Additionally, given that a major portion of the organizational inventory of the Army is oriented on operations that if activated may remove many personnel suddenly due to death or trauma, the necessity of subordinates being able to assume the role of the next senior person immediately is not a nice to do but a capability that may determine staying alive.
+Additionally, given that a major portion of the organizational inventory of the Army is oriented on operations that if activated may remove many personnel suddenly due to death or trauma, the necessity of subordinates being able to assume the role of the next senior person immediately is not a “nice to do” but a capability that may determine staying alive.

 In keeping with the above real world leadership redundancy imperative the Army’s several officer pre-commissioning systems of the U. S. Military Academy (USMA), Reserve Officer Training Corps (ROTC), Officer Candidate Schools (OCS) and direct commissioning address the mechanism of “followers” or subordinates being prepared to assume the next up or leader roles.
-All programs address the function though perhaps least in the direct commission from the professions route, i.e., doctor or attorneys, though non-commissioned officers directly commissioned may be well versed with the duties and concept applicable through their prior service.
+All programs address the function though perhaps least in the direct commission from the professions route, i.e., medical doctors or attorneys, though non-commissioned officers directly commissioned may be well versed with the duties and concepts applicable through their prior service.

 Perhaps the most sustained and acculturated group to adhering to the concept of subordinates prepared to assume the next up role are the military academy graduates.
 The cadet corps of some 4,000 Active Army cadets, a rank in the Army, are organized into a brigade.
 The brigade at the time this discussion focuses on was composed of four regiments, each regiment of three battalions, each battalion of three companies, each company having three platoons and each platoon three squads.

-In the case of Company A, 1st Battalion, 3rd Regiment, United States Corps of Cadets, as with the other 35 companies then organized, the company had a Company Commander, three platoon leaders and three squad leaders.
+In the case of Company A, 1st Battalion, 3rd Regiment, United States Corps of Cadets, as with the other 35 companies then organized, the company had a company commander, three platoon leaders and three squad leaders.
 There were supporting positions of leadership such as the first sergeant, training non-commissioned officer, and platoon sergeant.
 These chain of command appointments ran the military affairs and operations of the company separate from the academic function of the institution.
 These were real functions, training and operationally, and in terms of discipline.
 Performance of incumbents affected their evaluation and standing in merit which affected later opportunities and selections.